dry-rb/dry-monads/docsite/source/result.html.md

 return an error object with additional information.

 The `Result` mixin has two type constructors: `Success` and `Failure`.
-The `Success` can be thought of as "everything went success" and the `Failure` is used when "something has gone wrong".
+The `Success` can be thought of as "everything went successfully" and the `Failure` is used when "something has gone wrong".

 ### `bind`